fabiofurlano/novelvision-agent-protocols/task-memory-system-v1.md

 **For Humans:**
 1. Create or review a task idea
-2. Ask Sora to generate a task ID, plan, and scratchpad
+2.Ask Sora to generate a task ID and register it in task_log.json.
+Then Sora will generate a CodeBridge message to instruct the AI coding tool (Cline/Cursor) to:

+Create the corresponding .md scratchpad

+Populate it with investigation logs, plans, and result tracking during the task lifecycle.
+Humans should not write in the scratchpad — it is for AI agent use only.”

 3. Use task ID with Cursor or other agents
 4. Update `.md` file with outcomes, lessons, errors